Accenture is hiring interns! Login to CareerCat to apply for:

 Management Consulting Development Program Analyst Intern (CareerCat ID: 91299) *Deadline: Jan.
 19

-Learn about opportunities at Oracle’s information session Thursday, January 16 (check CareerCat the day of the presentation for time & location).
+Learn more at Accenture’s information session Friday, January 17 from 3-4:30 p.m. in Norris, Wildcat Room (check CareerCat the day of the presentation to confirm time & location)

 What is your work and education background?

-What’s the best thing about working for Oracle?
+What’s the best thing about working for Accenture?